-Soil survey, the field and subsequent laboratory study of soils, is based on grouping individual elements into classes to determine the characteristics, properties, and evolution of soils -- elements which permit the expression of the specificity of soils, the role they play in ecosystems, and their possibilities for utilization.
+Soil survey, the field and subsequent laboratory study of soils, is based on grouping individual soils into units defined by their characteristics, properties, and evolution, elements which permit the expression of their specificity, the role they play in ecosystems, and their possibilities for utilization.
 Mapping is performed to show the spatial distribution of these defined units.